xJessD/test-automation-practice/README.md

 - create tests surrounding these new features✔️

 Adding on:
-- required fields before submission
+- required fields before submission ✔️
-- email uniqueness
+- accepting only unique emails ✔️

  ### Learnings & Reflections:

 #### `deleteAccount()`test:
 The xpath to a delete button is simple (`//p["n"]//button[1]`) as in this case it is a simple website containing no other p tags. `//button[1]` has been used in this case as there are exists a Submit button on the form, and the delete button had only an 'x' as the text.
 We want to select only the button existing in the appropriate p tag.